 Pen and paper

-Minolta/Sony camera user will require a standard hot shoe adapter.
+Older Minolta/Sony camera users will require a standard hot shoe adapter.

 Packed lunch or use local amenities

-Pictures taken on the course are for personal use.
-Model Release forms are available for a fee of £10 paid direct to the model on the course.
+Pictures taken on the course are for personal use only and at no extra charge, however if you wish to use them for publicity and promotional reasons you will need to obtain a model release form.
+Model Release forms are available for a fee of £20 paid direct to the model on the day.

 Image © Chris Burfoot